IPBGG Opportunities

 The donors’ intention in providing these scholarships is to help educate Ph.D. students and to keep alive research that involves breeding food crops in a world where acreage suitable for growing food crops is decreasing and human population is increasing.
 Accordingly, this award is designated for a student whose research involves the breeding of grains, oilseeds, legumes, fruits, nuts, or vegetables for human food or animal feed.

-• The recipient must have passed the comprehensive exam, have selected a dissertation research project, and submitted a dissertation research proposal at the time of application
+- The recipient must have passed the comprehensive exam, have selected a dissertation research project, and had their dissertation research proposal approved by their graduate committee at the time of application

-• One award will be given annually as long as a qualified candidate has been identified and funds are available.
+- Awards will be made annually as long as a qualified candidate has been identified and funds are available.

-• Nomination packages are reviewed by the IPBGG Steering Committee
+- Nomination packages get reviewed by the IPBGG Steering Committee

-• The candidate will be selected based on their academic achievement and relevance of their dissertation research towards Feeding the Hungry
+- The recipients will be selected based on their academic achievement and relevance of their dissertation research towards the Burton and Boerma award goals.

 Peggy Ozias-Akins